athul104/GWInSpect/README.md

 > ⚠️ **Work in Progress:**
 > The final verification of the package functionality is **still under process**.
 > A complete and compact package will be available by early November.
+However, the **current code can be used conveniently**, without any issues.

 ---